Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Analysis strategy

 \subsection{Signal interpolation}

 In order to be sensitive to the whole parameters space in the considered (\mX, \mS) plane ($[170,1000]~\GeV$, $[15,500]~\GeV$) a study was performed in Ref.~\cite{HDBS-2021-17} to determine the values of (\mX, \mS) to be probed, based on the resolution of the different invariant masses and results from signal injection tests.
+A detailed description of the signal interpolation procedure can be found in Ref.~\cite{HDBS-2021-17}.

 While the set of 28 simulated signal samples in the 1 $b$-tagged category is sufficient, for the 2 $b$-tagged category the 132 simulated signal samples are not sufficient, and the shapes of the \mbbyystar\ and \mbb\ distributions have to be interpolated for 200 mass points.
 The resulting grid, consisting of 360 mass points, is spaced finely enough to ensure that a signal located anywhere in the plane would produce a measurable excess at one of the tested grid points or its immediate neighbours.
-To get the shape of the interpolated mass points the four-vectors of the \X\ and \S\ particles of a high-statistics reference sample are recomputed in the rest frame of the interpolated \X\ particle using a Lorentz transformation defined by the four-vector of \X. The rest frame four-vectors of the \X\ and \S\ particles of this sample are rescaled so that they are distributed around the theoretical values of the interpolated point, and its events are weighted to reproduce the experimental resolution at that mass.
+To get the shape of the interpolated mass points, the four-vectors of the \X\ and \S\ particles of a high-statistics reference sample are recomputed in the rest frame of the interpolated \X\ particle using a Lorentz transformation defined by the four-vector of \X. The rest-frame four-vectors of the \X\ and \S\ particles of this sample are rescaled so that they are distributed around the theoretical values of the interpolated point, and its events are weighted to reproduce the experimental resolution at that mass.
 Only the resolution of the \mbb\ mass is taken into account since the resolution effects of jets are much larger than for photons.
-For that purpose the \mbb\ resolution of each simulated point is modelled using a Bukin probability density function~\cite{Bukin} and the values of the Bukin parameters are then interpolated to the interpolated masses.
+For that purpose, the \mbb\ resolution of each simulated point is modelled using a Bukin probability density function~\cite{Bukin} and the values of the Bukin parameters are then interpolated to the interpolated masses.
 The yield for each interpolated mass point is computed from the yields of the simulated samples by using Delaunay triangulation~\cite{DelaunayInterP}.